Lindy Hoppers of the world, let’s real talk New Year resolutions.

 Don’t get me wrong – I love Lindy Hoppers.
 My kind of people, my community.
 I love being part of the international swing dance family.
 Lindy Hoppers are, in general, the best and nicest people in the world.
 But sometimes we can be a bit too focused on the swing outs, and miss the bigger picture.

-Here are a few things I wish would be amongst all Lindy Hoppers’ New Year resolutions for 2016, including myself:
+Here are a few things I wish would be amongst all Lindy Hoppers’ New Year resolutions, including myself:

 1. To look after my body as a dancer